orlo/security-page/docs/privacy_and_data_protection.md

 You are the data controller of all personal data held in our application under your account and Orlo is merely your data processor in respect of all the services provided to you.
 Our processing of your personal data is only on your documented instructions as set out in the contract between us.
-We do not use any of your personal data for anything that is not in the contract.
+We do not use any of your personal data for anything that is not in the contract or the privacy policy.

 ## What personal data is stored within the Orlo application?